prakashn27/iOS_Projects_In_Swift/Stopwatch/README.md

 ## Stopwatch

 ```
-Stopwatch implementation with seconds and milliseconds
+Stopwatch implementation with seconds and milliseconds.
 ```

 ####ScreenShots